botus99/wppfzf/README.md

 ### Arch

+This fork is not in the AUR.

-To install the AUR package, use your AUR-helper of choice.
+To install the original wppfzf AUR package, use your AUR-helper of choice.
 For example:
 ```bash
 paru -S wppfzf
 ```